wistuba/TST/README.md

 ##Meta-Data
 The two meta-data sets used in our experiments are available in the folder "data".
 More information is available on our project website.
 Visualizations of the SVM meta-data set can be found [here](http://www.hylap.org/meta_data/svm/) and the creation of the Weka meta-data set can be found [here](http://www.hylap.org/meta_data/weka/).

+##Dependencies
+Our code makes use of [Apache Commons Math](https://commons.apache.org/proper/commons-math/).
+The library is provided in the folder "lib".